-Junior & Senior Years
+Junior and Senior Years

-During the junior and senior years, the student is to complete his major requirements of at least 35 hours, two minors of at least 15 hours each (or a double minor of at least 30 hours), and elective work to total 200 hours.
-ALL MAJOR AND MINOR COURSES MUST BE NUMBERED 200 OR ABOVE.
-No course which is a required course of the School of Liberal Arts may apply toward either a major or a minor.
+In addition to the requirements of the General Curriculum, the student is to complete during his junior and senior years his major requirements of at least 35 hours (see departmental requirements), two minors of at least 15 hours each (or a double minor of at least 30 hours), and sufficient electives to insure the completion of 200 quarter hours of college work.
+All degree programs in the School of Liberal Arts require 200 hours for completion.